 The Quaker Parakeet originates from southeastern Brazil, Argentina, and other South American countries.

 Quaker Parakeets are very confident and social birds.
 They love to interact with their “flock” and are known worldwide for their exceptional talking ability.
 In captivity, they tend to bond very closely with one person and are known for their loyal nature.
-Most hand-fed Quaker Parakeets are quite gentle, and many make wonderful pets for younger bird owners.
+Most hand-fed Quaker Parakeets are pretty gentle, and many make beautiful pets for younger bird owners.

 Quaker Parakeet As A Pet

 Quaker Parakeets are highly intelligent, social birds.
 Those kept as pets routinely develop large vocabularies.
-They are able to learn scores of words and phrases.
+They can learn scores of words and phrases.
 This species is considered especially adept at learning.
 They are cheerful, happy, active birds and are very vocal by nature.

-Quakers bond to one person when kept in a one-Quaker home and can be very protective of this person.
+When kept in a one-Quaker home, Quaker’s bond to one person can be very protective of this person.
 They are generally thought to be the best talkers of the “smaller parrots.

 Quaker Parakeet Diet